DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/File templates.md

 ### XML files

+When a new XML file template is created, the currently available fields will be defaulted in the mapping.
+Users can remove/add fields or move position of field/s.
+They can also enter a static value or apply functions for outbound files.

+The elements in the XML template, uses the D365 table field names but it can be overridden in the **Name** column in Mappings.

+Mappings also include an **Example** FastTab, which allows the user to view an example document and **Set data** for the example if the document type has available staging records.

+Style sheets can also be applied, which will override the mappings.
-XML file format is available using a standard format based on the fields currently available for each document.
-Where a new format is required, this can be managed using style sheets. <br> XML Collection should be used for XML files with multiple headers.
+XML Collection should be used for XML files with multiple headers.

-> Note: The elements in the XML format use the D365 table field names.
-To identify the correct label for each of the elements, please see the **Field label** available within the [**Field metadata**](Field%20metadata.md)

 #### XML files templates setup
 If required, update the general settings by seleting the **Setup** button.